 The goalkeeper does not play the ball a second time until it has touched another player

-The ball is in play when the ball is thrown or kicked from any point within the penalty area by the goalkeeper of the defending team
+The ball is in play when the ball is kicked from any point within the penalty area by the goalkeeper of the defending team.

 If, after the ball is in play, the goalkeeper touches the ball, before it has touched another player: